 At each data location, 101 wavelength values are scanned to construct the shape of the B I 249.848 nm transition.
 The total scan range is 70 GHz centered on the transition.
-The ring-down time obtained at each wavelength is an average of \sim 150 ring-downs, though the exact number can vary from 100 to 200 depending on how many ring-downs were deemed necessary to obtain good statistics.
+The ring-down time obtained at each wavelength is an average of ~150 ring-downs, though the exact number can vary from 100 to 200 depending on how many ring-downs were deemed necessary to obtain good statistics.
+On the average, data acquisition required ~1 hour per operating condition.